 Types of accommodation in the United Kingdom

-Accommodation in the UK is generally in the form of houses – whether freestanding or as rowhouses – and apartments (known as flats).
+Accommodation in the UK is generally in the form of houses – whether freestanding or row houses (known as terraced housing) – and apartments (known as flats).
 All these types of housing are widespread throughout the UK, with flats dominating in the more urban areas.